alankrantas/tensorflow-cuda-gpu-devcontainer/README.md

 # NVIDIA CUDA DevContainer Template with GPU Support on Windows

-Build and run a Ubuntu-based container with CUDA GPU support on Windows to avoid platform-related compatibility and update issues, which also supports running `.py` and `.ipynb` scripts.
+Build and run a Ubuntu-based container with CUDA GPU support on Windows.
+This is to avoid platform-related compatibility issues and complex updates, which also supports running `.py` and `.ipynb` scripts without the need to install Anaconda.

 ## Prerequisites